What is a "Senior Lawyer"?

 Who are ISLP's clients?

-Does ISLP provide pro bono assistance in the U.S.?
+Does ISLP provide pro bono assistance in countries such as the U.K., U.S. or Western Europe?

 Not generally.
 ISLP's focus is to provide assistance to groups in the least-developed areas of the world that are in dire need of pro bono legal support.
-The exception would be NGOs based in the U.S. that themselves provide assistance to groups in need around the world and do not have the resources for legal assistance.
+The exception would be NGOs based in these countries that themselves provide assistance to groups in need around the world and do not have the resources for legal assistance.

 Does ISLP represent individuals?